REFUNDS OF CHARGES - Tuition and Academic Fees

 A student who is suspended from the university for disciplinary reasons will be eligible for a tuition credit (calculated on the basis of a standard tuition refund) toward the first semester eligible for return as stated in the letter of suspension.
 If the student does not return in said semester, any tuition credit will be forfeited.
 Under no circumstances will a tuition refund be provided to students who are suspended for disciplinary reasons.

 The amount credited will be based on the regular tuition refund schedule and calculated on the tuition rate in effect at the time of suspension.
-The date used to calculate the tuition credit will be the date of the incident that resulted in the suspension.
+The date used to calculate the tuition credit will be the date that the disciplinary process (including any appeals) is finalized and communicated in writing to the student.
+For cases in which a student is placed on interim suspension and prohibited from being on campus or attending classes, the tuition credit will be calculated using the interim suspension date.
+Tuition credit not utilized in the semester immediately following the period of suspension is forfeited.

 Credit balances resulting from an overpayment with a bank card are eligible to be refunded as a credit transaction to the bank card by contacting the Bursar's Office.
-Credit balances resulting from an overpayment with a check drawn on a domestic bank require a two week waiting period before a refund check will be issued.
+Credit balances resulting from an overpayment with a check or ACH payment drawn on a domestic bank require a two week waiting period before a refund will be issued.

 Credit balances resulting from loans, grants, scholarships, and other forms of financial aid will be eligible for refund after the 10th day of class.

-All refund checks will be payable to the student unless (a) the student has authorized, in writing, a third party to receive the refund, or (b) the check payment on the account was from an unrelated third party, such as a sponsoring corporation.
+All refunds will be payable to the student unless (a) the student has authorized, in writing, a third party to receive the refund, or (b) the payment on the account was from an unrelated third party, such as a sponsoring corporation.

-Academic fees (such as Technology Fee, Engineering and Applied Science Fee, course associated fees, etc.) are generally not refundable after the first day of class.
+Academic fees (such as Wellness Fee, course associated fees, etc.) are generally not refundable after the first day of class.